andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_2_dcm2nii.rst

 Dragging and dropping individual folders into the converter GUI may be feasible if you have just a few subjects, but it can become tedious if you have dozens or hundreds of subjects.
 Once you've mastered the GUI, you can save time by running a command-line version of the converter, called ``dcm2niix``.
 This is a command that comes with the MRIcroGL package that you downloaded, and is located in /Applications/MRIcroGL.

 You may have noticed in the output window of the converter that there is a line of text at the top, generated after you've converted a DICOM folder.
-In the example I used to conver the ``anat`` folder, it looks like this:
+In the example I used to convert the ``anat`` folder, it looks like this:

 ::